rmppmove-tools/rmpp-move-pdf-scaling-tool/README.md

 ## 1. Using the Software

+Choose the correct version for your specific machine operating system (Windows, MacOS, Linux) from the folders above.

 ### Step 1 â€” Upload a PDF
 - Choose your PDF file using the upload button.
 - Large files are supported (up to 500 MB and 5000 pages).